Why write about Sea Sickness?

 Feeling “hung over” is the worse feeling no matter where you are at.
 Couple this with motion on a boat, and you double your chances of getting sick.
 Alcohol decreases your sleep and dehydrates you.
 Plenty of sleep and water are critical to limiting your chances of sea sickness on a sailing charter as I will further explain below.

 Missing sleep and feeling exhausted make you more susceptible to factors that can cause sea sickness on a yacht.

 Take Antiemetic drugs

 A variety of medications are available to help prevent or treat motion sickness.
 Medicines for nausea are called antiemetic drugs.
-They include antihistamines such as Bonine and Dramamine — available over the counter — and scopolamine drugs, which come in pill or patch form and require a prescription.
-These drugs work by altering the information that the brain perceives.
+They include antihistamines such as Bonine and Dramamine — available over the counter — and scopolamine drugs.
+Coming in a pill or patch form and require a prescription.
+Drugs work by altering the information that the brain perceives.
 The medication is best taken or applied prior to your sailing charter.
 Once you feel ill, these medications are typically not as effective to counter the effects of motion sickness.
-Please follow all instructions before taking these medications and always consult a doctor before taking or if you have any questions.
+Please follow all instructions before taking these medications.
+Always consult a doctor before taking or if you have any questions.

 Get fresh air